 Dealing with federal and private student loans on top of a long-term disability can be a stressful situation, but there are some options to lessen the burden.

-Total disability student loan forgiveness is a great solution, but before you apply, make sure you meet the requirements.
+Student loan forgiveness for disability via TPD is a great solution, but before you apply, make sure you meet the requirements.
 If you don’t, consider other loan-management strategies to ease your repayment, including:

 Andrew Pentis contributed to this report.